Peritoz/smart-view-engine/README.md

 [Customer, Product, Supplier]
 ```

-For proper rendering, additional information are required when describing
+For proper rendering, additional information is required when describing
 an element in the relationship chain.
 Elements must be described as follows:

 ```